olalonde/proof-of-solvency/README.md

 allows a shared wallet who handles multiple currencies to have multiple solvency proofs.

-## Sites that implement blind-liability-proof
+## Sites that implement this scheme

 Send a pull request if you would like your site listed here.